core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 5. If the informative response includes the parameter 'last_notif', the client rebuilds the latest multicast notification, by using:

-   * The same Token value T used at step 2; and
+   * The same Token value T used at Step 2; and

    * The transport-independent information, specified in the 'last_notif' parameter of the informative response.

-6. If the informative response includes the parameter 'last_notif', the client processes the multicast notification rebuilt at step 5 as defined in {{Section 3.2 of RFC7641}}.
+6. If the informative response includes the parameter 'last_notif', the client processes the multicast notification rebuilt at Step 5 as defined in {{Section 3.2 of RFC7641}}.
 In particular, the value of the Observe Option is used as initial baseline for notification reordering in this group observation.

 7. If a traditional observation to the target resource is ongoing, the client MAY silently cancel it without notifying the server.